izDizR34567yN/DSC232R-GroupProject/writeup_scrap.md

 ![dsc232r_finalprojim4](https://github.com/izDizR34567yN/DSC232R-GroupProject/assets/169011035/416fed82-68a8-4ac0-b8c3-687662a8e17f)

    Unlike the KMeans model, the optimal number of clusters is somewhat less dramatically evident in this case.
-Still with reasonable judgment, one would very likely select eight as the optimal number of clusters for training a BisectingKMeans model on our dataset.
+Still, with reasonable judgment, one would very likely select eight as the optimal number of clusters for training a BisectingKMeans model on our dataset.
 By comparing this elbow plot with the one previously generated for KMeans models, one may further notice that KMeans models appear to be preferred over BisectingKMeans models for this dataset.

-   In hopes of confirming these main findings, we again train KMeans models and BisectingKMeans models across the same range of number of clusters and calculate their silhouette scores.
-We also train Gaussian generative models over the same range.
-Because of the rather inconvenient computational expense associated with training Gaussian generative models, we have forgone the elbow method on Gaussian generative models, and we have deemed it worthwile to only consider Gaussian generative models in this silhouette score analysis.
-Ultimately, we were able to successfully generate the following compact plot of performances in terms of silhouette scores:
+   #### Silhouette Scores

+   We have successfully generated the following compact plot of performances in terms of silhouette scores:

 ![dsc232r_finalprojim2](https://github.com/izDizR34567yN/DSC232R-GroupProject/assets/169011035/30a0ab05-a50c-4f58-9fc0-e204a70f5323)

-   Quite fortunately, this plot exactly confirms our previous findings with respect to both KMeans and BisectingKMeans models.
-Namely, we have verified that seven is the preferred number of clusters for KMeans models; that eight is the preferred number of clusters for BisectingKMeans models; and that, overall, the performance of the KMeans model is generally somewhat better than that of the BisectingKMeans models for our dataset.
-Upon introducing Gaussian generative models in this analysis, we further find that they generally perform fairly poorly compared to the other two model types which we have evaluated on our dataset.
+   Here again, we find that seven is the preferred number of clusters for KMeans models; that eight is the preferred number of clusters for BisectingKMeans models; and that, overall, the performance of the KMeans model is generally somewhat better than that of the BisectingKMeans models for our dataset

+   #### Decision Tree Classifier on Cluster Samples

-   Lastly, we conduct an informal, empirical test which yet again supports the notion that using the optimal KMeans model (i.e., with seven clusters) is preferred over using the optimal BisectingKMeans model (i.e., with eight clusters) determined for this dataset.
-For each of these two models, by sampling roughly 40 observations from each cluster generated and training a very simple decision tree classifier on the aggregated sample, we find the following:
+   For each of the two best models determined, by sampling roughly 40 observations from each cluster generated and training a very simple decision tree classifier on the aggregated sample, we find the following:

 ***Proportion of correct predictions per cluster for KMeans with seven clusters*** Cluster | 0 | 1 | 2 | 3 | 4 | 5 | 6